Tepyolas/PlexLastFMDocker/README.md

 # Plex-LastFM
 Designed to run as a vercel function.
+- Simply fork git and setup in Vercel to run from Git
+- Add env variables (see below)
-Add a firewall rule for 0.0.0.0/0 then another above it for your Plex server IP (blacklist all, whitelist plex server IP)
+- Add a firewall rule for 0.0.0.0/0 then another above it for your Plex server IP
+  - *(blacklist all, whitelist plex server IP)*

-- Receives Plex Webhook events
+Receives Plex Webhook events
 - Extracts artist, track name, album name
 - Sends 'play' and 'resume' events as "track.updateNowPlaying"
 - Sends 'scrobble' (>80% played) events as "track.scrobble"
 - Minor error handling